 But the good thing is:

-You have the power to build your own environment, which would set the mood of the buyer.
+You have the power to build your own environment, which would set the buyer’s mood.

-And while you craft your own environment, you can choose what it contains, and what it doesn’t contain.
+And while you craft your environment, you can choose what it contains and what it doesn’t contain.

 This buying environment (often ignored) determines the experience of a buyer.